Michael-Zinn/SlimeIt/README.md

 SlimeIt
 =======

+*Project is on hold indefinitely because I don't have time to work on this for now, so don't expect any updates in the near future.*

 Minecraft Bukkit plugin that consolidates some redundant gameplay elements into one.
 For information what this is and what you should do with it see the wiki on github: https://github.com/RedNifre/SlimeIt/wiki